MATCH REPORT: Blackpool (p)1-1 Mansfield

 The Seasiders thought they had done enough to win it in normal time thanks to Kelvin Mellor’s first half header, but they were thwarted with just two minutes left on the clock as Calum Butcher bagged a late equaliser.

 Instead the game was decided by spot kicks and it was the home side who came out on top with a 5-4 win, thanks to two saves from Mafoumbi.

-Pool now go into Friday’s last-16 draw which is the last stage to be regionalised.
+Pool now go into Friday’s draw, which is the first stage of the competition not to be regionalised.

 Seasiders fans were given a positive boost in the lead up to the game with the news that Jim McAlister was named in a matchday squad for the first time in 10 months.

 The midfielder, who broke his leg against Colchester United back in February, was named among the substitutes as Blackpool made nine changes to their line-up from the team that lost 4-2 to Blackburn Rovers.